neftjs/neft/index.coffee.md

 Signal.disconnectAll()
 ----------------------

-This function disconnects all connected listeners from a handler.
+Removes all the signal listeners.

 		disconnectAll: ->
-			assert.isFunction @
+			assert.isFunction @, "disconnectAll must be called on a signal function"

 			{listeners} = @
 			for _, i in listeners